How to Consolidate Your Auto Loans

 - Get cash out from your new loan.

-Cash-out refinancing is when you take out a new loan for more than the value of the car(s).
+You may want to consolidate your car loans in order to access a little extra cash through a cash-out refinance.
+This is when you take out a new loan for more than the value of the car(s).
 It may seem like a good idea if you’re short on cash or face an emergency, but you’ll increase your debt and risk owing more on your loan than the car is worth.